 Admission to the BSW program is open to applicants with:

 - An academic bachelor’s degree that contains at least 60 credits that are transferable to UBC (Applied degrees do not satisfy this requirement) OR,

-- A minimum of 60 credits from Arts, Science, or Education courses which are transferable to UBC
+- A minimum of 60 credits from Arts or Sciences courses which are transferable to UBC

 All applicants are responsible for checking the transferability of their courses at the BC Transfer Guide.